ROGMARQ14/Keyword-Similarity-in-Bulk-SERP-Analysis-/README.md

 ```

 2. Enter your DataforSEO API credentials in the sidebar
+3. Configure batch size (1-10 keywords per batch)
+   - Higher values = faster processing but may hit API limits
+   - Lower values = more reliable but slower processing
-3. Upload a CSV file containing your keywords (column should be labeled "Keyword", "Keywords", "keyword", or "keywords")
+4. Upload a CSV file containing your keywords
-4. Click "Start Analysis" to begin processing
+5. Click "Start Analysis" to begin processing
-5. View the results in the similarity matrix and heatmap
+6. View the results in the similarity matrix and heatmap
-6. Download the results as CSV if needed
+7. Download the results as CSV if needed

 ## CSV File Format